artstorm/ui-toolkit-safe-area/README.md

 - Option to collapse margins with the safe area.
 - Option to exclude specific safe area edges.
 - Option to exclude safe area on tvOS.
+- Option to force polling for 180-degree orientation flips.

 ## Usage